benjavee/logViewer/README.md

 logViewer is a powerful tool for viewing, filtering, and analyzing log files.
 It provides an intuitive interface to help users quickly find relevant information, highlight keywords, and export filtered results.
 Designed for developers and system administrators, logViewer simplifies log management and troubleshooting.
 <!-- Plugin description end -->

-logViewer is an application that allows you to display, filter, and analyze log files easily and efficiently.
+logViewer is an IntelliJ IDEA plugin that allows you to display, filter, and analyze log files easily and efficiently, built with Kotlin.

 ## Features

 - Load local log files
 - Filter by date, log level, message, etc.
 - Search and highlight keywords
-- Export filtered results
+- Export filtered results as PDF reports
-- Intuitive user interface
+- Intuitive user interface integrated with IntelliJ IDEA

 ## Installation